yashlm10/SDE_SHEET_TUF/README.md

 ### given the row number print the row
 1. either for each element caluclate nCr but tc = n*n, so better approach.
 2. notice for each row every next element is multiplied by (n-i/i) till the last element.
-3. so start by taking first element = 1 and run a loop from i=1 to i=row number-1 and keep pushing the elements into row vector.tc =n.
+3. so start by taking first element = 1 and run a loop from i=1 to i=(row number-1) and keep pushing the elements into row vector.tc =n.
 ### given a number, print pascals triangle upto that number of rows
-1. for every row, determine the row as mentioned in prev question and by running a loop for number of rows, keeppushing the rows in 2d vector
+1. for every row, determine the row as mentioned in prev question and by running a loop for number of rows, keep pushing the rows in 2d vector
 2. hence you get the vector in n*n tc.
 #### my solution with similar time complexity
-1. run nested loops for every row iteration create a row vector and push these elements for every column.
+1. run nested loops, for every row iteration create a row vector and push these elements for every column.
 2. element is row[j] = v[i-1][j] + v[i-1][j-1]; i.e element is equal to sum of two elements above it. tc = n*n.
 ---
 ## problem 3 next permutation